 A trailblazing lesbian poet, child Holocaust survivor, and political activist whose work is deeply informed by socialist values, Irena Klepfisz is a vital and individual American voice.
 Her Birth and Later Years: New and Collected Poems, 1971-2021 is the first complete collection of her work.
 For fifty years, Klepfisz has written powerful, searching poems about relatives murdered during the war, recent immigrants, a lost Yiddish writer, a Palestinian boy in Gaza, and various people in her life.

-Sally Koslow is the author of Another Side of Paradise, The Widow Waltz, The Late, Lamented Molly Marx, and With Friends Like These and the nonfictional Slouching Toward Adulthood: How To Let Go So Your Kids Can Grow Up.
+Sally Koslow is the author of The Real Mrs. Tobias, Another Side of Paradise, The Widow Waltz, The Late, Lamented Molly Marx, and With Friends Like These and the nonfictional Slouching Toward Adulthood: How To Let Go So Your Kids Can Grow Up.
 Her debut novel, Little Pink Slips, was inspired by her long career as editor-in-chief of iconic McCall’s Magazine.
 Her books have been published in a dozen countries.

 Leah Koenig is the author of six cookbooks, including The Jewish Cookbook and Modern Jewish Cooking.
 She is currently at work on her next book, which explores Rome’s historic Jewish cuisine.
 Koenig’s writing and recipes can be found in The New York Times, New York Magazine, The Wall Street Journal, The Washington Post, Food & Wine, Epicurious, and Food52, among other publications.
 She also writes a weekly newsletter, The Jewish Table, which shares recipes and stories from the world of Jewish food.
 In addition to writing, Koenig leads cooking demonstrations and workshops around the country and world.